Tebybee8/MECA470_AgPods/README.md

 4. Once both ROS and CoppeliaSim are open and running, navigate to the directory where you stored the API files and run `python3 AgBot_Program.py` in terminal to begin the API

-5. The script will ask for a,b, and c rotation (in degrees) followed by x,y, and z (in meters) location for the end-effector.
+5. The script will ask for a, b, and c rotation (in degrees) followed by x,y, and z (in meters) location for the end-effector.

 6. Once completed the API will begin the simulation in CoppeliaSim and move to the desired orientation.